a-wagdy/mars-rover-challenge/README.md

 > There are 4 tests and 14 assertions located in `\RoverTest.php'.

+## Architecture

+### Command Pattern

+- Command abstraction: `CommandInterface`
+- Concrete command classes: `MoveForwardCommand`, `TurnLeftCommand`, and `TurnRightCommand`

+## Future Directions

+What if other types of rovers execute commands based on their temperature or battery life conditions?

+1. A new superclass (vehicle) will be created with shared properties between all types of rovers
+2. Each unique rover will have a relationship (has a) with its relevant conditions (interfaces)

 # UML diagram

 If the mermaid is not rendered in your IDE, please view the 'UML Diagram.png' located in the root directory.